Lil Durk: Legal issues

 In late 2011, Durk was arrested on a weapons charge.
 He was released on bond, but was later sentenced to 3 months.
 On June 5, 2013, Durk was arrested after allegedly throwing a loaded .40 caliber handgun into his car when police approached him on South Green Street in Chicago.
 He was charged with unlawful use of a weapon by a felon.
-He was held on $100,000 bond, and his lawyer would claim to have nine affidavits from witnesses who confirm Durk's innocence.
+He was held on $100,000 bond, and his lawyer claimed to have nine affidavits from witnesses who confirm Durk's innocence.
 One witness also admitted the gun was his.
 Durk was released on July 18, 2013.

-On August 19, 2016, Durk was cleared of disregarding probation when he was arrested on felony gun charges; the judge dropped the charges.
+On August 19, 2016, Durk was cleared of disregarding probation when he was arrested on felony gun charges.
+The judge dropped the charges.

 In May 2019, Lil Durk and King Von were arrested on charges relating to a non-lethal shooting that took place earlier that year on February 5.
 According to prosecutors, the two men robbed and shot a man outside a popular Atlanta drive-in, for a Jeep Cherokee and $30,000.
 After weeks in jail, Durk and Von were released on $250,000 and $300,000 bonds, respectively.
 In October 2022, the charges against Durk were dismissed.

-On October 9, 2024, it was reported that Durk, the estate of King Von and OTF Records were filed a wrongful death lawsuit by the estate and family of gang rival and Chicago rapper Carlton "FBG Duck" Weekly, who was murdered outside of a Gold Coast strip mall on August 4, 2020.
+On October 9, 2024, it was reported that Durk, the estate of King Von and OTF Records were named in a wrongful death lawsuit filed by the estate and family of gang rival and Chicago rapper Carlton "FBG Duck" Weekly, who was murdered outside of a Gold Coast strip mall on August 4, 2020.
 The lawsuit and its attorneys claimed that Durk and his OTF Records imprint were "profiting off of Weekly's death through negligence and misconduct".